Teaching Philosophy

 As a philosopher and educator I am committed to providing a well-rounded, accessible and transferable philosophical education to my students.
 I am a firm believer in the value of a philosophical education and in the skills that philosophical reasoning can provide to any student, and in my courses I attempt to bring these skills and lessons to bear on the students' educations and lives.

-As a community college instructor I have the opportunity to teach to a student body which is diverse in terms of race, gender and age, as well as educational background and aspirations.
+I have taught at a number of different institutions, including Kansas State University, Owensboro Community & Technical College, Metropolitan State University and the University of Connecticut (Storrs and Hartford campuses).
+Over the years I've had the opportunity to teach to student bodies which were diverse in terms of race, gender and age, as well as educational background and aspirations.
 I enjoy being students' first (and often only) interaction with philosophy as a discipline, and aim to give students an understanding of how philosophy can enrich and improve their lives.

-As the sole philosophy instructor at OCTC, I am responsible for teaching all philosophy courses, including general education courses like Introduction to Philosophy, as well as service courses like Medical Ethics for nursing students.
+At Kansas State I teach a variety of ethics courses and am responsible for teaching the annual introduction to logic course.
+In my previous stint as the sole philosophy instructor at OCTC, I was responsible for teaching all philosophy courses, including general education courses like Introduction to Philosophy, as well as service courses like Medical Ethics for nursing students.

-As a community college instructor I have the opportunity to teach to a student body which is diverse in terms of race, gender and age, as well as educational background and aspirations.
+I have taught at a number of different institutions, including Kansas State University, Owensboro Community & Technical College, Metropolitan State University and the University of Connecticut (Storrs and Hartford campuses).
+Over the years I've had the opportunity to teach to student bodies which were diverse in terms of race, gender and age, as well as educational background and aspirations.
 I enjoy being students' first (and often only) interaction with philosophy as a discipline, and aim to give students an understanding of how philosophy can enrich and improve their lives.

-As the sole philosophy instructor at OCTC, I am responsible for teaching all philosophy courses, including general education courses like Introduction to Philosophy, as well as service courses like Medical Ethics for nursing students.
+At Kansas State I teach a variety of ethics courses and am responsible for teaching the annual introduction to logic course.
+In my previous stint as the sole philosophy instructor at OCTC, I was responsible for teaching all philosophy courses, including general education courses like Introduction to Philosophy, as well as service courses like Medical Ethics for nursing students.

 Selected Courses Taught